ghi-electronics/Docs/software/tinyclr/tutorials/graphics.md

 ### Converting TrueType Fonts

+> [!Note]
+> Many fonts are copyrighted.
+It is up to you to make sure you can legally use a specific TrueType font in your application.

 TrueType fonts must be converted to a .tcfnt file before you can add them to your TinyCLR application.
 [FontConverter](../downloads.md#fontconverter-utility) is a command line utility which does just that.
 It can be found on the [Downloads page](../downloads.md#fontconverter-utility).

 To convert a font you must first make a .fntdef file which is a text file describing the font to convert as well as a number of other parameters.
 This file contains one option on each line.
 These options are as follows: